-For the 2021-2022 school year, the most recent year for which these stats are available, undergraduate and graduate students received almost $235 billion 2020-2021 in financial aid through grants, federal student loans, tax credits, and federal work-study, according to the Trends in Student Aid report from the College Board.
-The average full-time student received $14,800 per undergraduate student and $26,920 per graduate student.
+For the 2021-2022 school year, the most recent year for which these stats are available, undergraduate and graduate students received $234.6 billion in financial aid through grants, federal student loans, tax credits, and federal work-study, according to the Trends in Student Aid report from the College Board.
+The average full-time undergraduate student received $15,330, while the average graduate student received $27,300.

-The actual amount of Pell Grant you can receive depends on your EFC, the cost of attendance at your college or university, your status as a full-time or part-time student, and the amount of time that you will attend school during the academic year.
+The actual amount of Pell Grant you can receive depends on your SAI, the COA at your college or university, your status as a full-time or part-time student, and the amount of time that you will attend school during the academic year.

-The Federal Supplemental Educational Opportunity Grant, which typically doesn’t have to be repaid (unless you don’t fulfill your end of the bargain by completing school), goes to students who demonstrate high need, as determined through the FAFSA.
+The Federal Supplemental Educational Opportunity Grant (FSEOG), which typically doesn’t have to be repaid (unless you don’t fulfill your end of the bargain by completing school), goes to students who demonstrate high need, as determined through the FAFSA.

-Financial aid offices can pull from their “pot of money” and award students $100 to $4,000 per year.
+The awards range $100 to $4,000 a year.
 The amount of money you can get depends not only on your level of need but also on when you apply, the amount of other aid you get, and how much your college or university can offer students.

 Direct Subsidized Loans

-A Direct Subsidized Loan is a need-based loan granted by the federal government for students who need an undergraduate loan.
+A Direct Subsidized Loan is a loan provided by the federal government for students who demonstrate financial need.
 You do not have to pay interest on the loan while you’re in school, during any deferment, or during the grace period.
 The government picks up this tab.

-In order to receive a Direct Subsidized Loan, you’ll complete entrance counseling, which goes over your obligation to repay the loan, and sign a master promissory note, which indicates that you agree to the loan terms.
+Before receiving the funds from a Direct Subsidized Loan, you need to complete entrance counseling, which goes over your obligation to repay the loan, and sign a master promissory note, which indicates that you agree to the loan terms.